 THE ESSENTIAL SEO FACTOR

-We all know that backlinks are the number one factor in SEO to rank on search engines, and so, we should seek to build as many as we can.
+We all know that backlinks are the so-called “number one” factor in SEO to rank on search engines, and so, we should seek to build as many as we can.
 Or is that really so!?
-After years on the Internet, writing a thousand articles, manually commenting on forums, commenting on other websites, answering on Quora, searching for dead links, writing guest posts… I gave up and stopped building backlinks totally.
+After many years on the Internet, writing a thousand articles, commenting on forums, commenting on websites, answering on Quora, searching for dead links, writing guest posts… I gave up and stopped building backlinks totally.

 Some of you may be thinking, what!?
 Is this guy mad?
 How can we rank a website on search engines without actively building backlinks!?
-Well, the short answer is – Yes, we can still rank websites on search engines without actively building backlinks.
+Well, the short answer is – Yes, we can rank websites on search engines without actively building backlinks.
+Backlinks are only one of the many ranking factors.
 Be patient, let me finish and show some results.
 Read on to find out!

 LINK BUILDING IS NOT THE ONLY RANKING FACTOR